 7 Questions Every Locum Tenens Provider Should Ask During an Interview

 Studies show that there is a growing shortage of medical providers in the United States, and in the next decade, the problem is only going to get worse.
 Too many patients are not receiving the care they need, and in-house medical providers are quickly feeling burned out and trapped in a rut.
-This is where locum tenens providers come in.
+This is where locum tenens medical providers come in.

-With the fast pace of today’s medical world, it is counterproductive for medical facilities to ignore the flexibility of locum tenens providers, who can help during staff shortages.
+With the fast pace of today’s medical world, it is counterproductive for medical facilities to ignore the flexibility of locum tenens medical providers, who can help during staff shortages.
 Already over 50,000 doctors work as locum tenens providers, caring for roughly 7.5 million Americans each year, and the number is estimated to increase by 70,000 by 2030.

 Locum tenens providers are helping hospitals save money on overhead and giving doctors more freedom in their work-life balance, but when a locum tenens provider is trying to find a job at a facility, what sort of questions will a good interviewee ask?
 Here are seven questions a good locum tenens provider should ask during an interview.

 What is the reason for the current opening?

 You may not want to start the interview with this question, but it’s an important one to ask all the same.
 Your work situation and future in the facility will differ tremendously if the staff shortage is the result of a financial redevelopment, or if individual doctors are simply on leave.

 Have you used locum tenens medical providers before and why have you decided to use locum tenens now?